Skip to main content

 We also recover compensation for bereaved children who have a financial claim for loss of dependency arising from their parent’s death in an accident.

-What compensation can be claimed for a child after they were injured in an accident?
+What compensation can be claimed for a child who is injured in an accident?

-• the cost of care – including additional care provided by their parents;
+• case management and costs of care, including extra care provided by parents;

 • occupational therapy (OT);